Brackets

 The calculation 4 × 7 = 28 can be written as

-because brackets are an implicit multiplication.
+because parentheses are an implicit multiplication.

 Example 2